mailsac/mailsac-examples/about/privacy_policy.rst

 Privacy Policy
 ==============

-Revised October 2018
+Revised December 2019

 1. Preamble
 -----------

 1a.
-This Privacy Policy discloses the privacy practices for Mailsac (mailsac.com, associated sites, and backend or frontend internet services that support the mailsac.com website).
+This Privacy Policy discloses the privacy practices for the Mailsac service by Forking Software LLC (mailsac.com, associated sites, and backend or frontend internet services that support the mailsac.com website).

 1b.
-This Privacy Policy applies to information collected by this web site.
+This Privacy Policy applies to information collected by Mailsac.
 It will educate the user of the following:

 - 1b-i.
 What personally identifiable information is collected from you through the web site, how it is used and with whom it may be shared.
 - 1b-ii.
 What choices are available to you regarding the use of your data.